Walder Frey (son of Jammos)

 A Dance with Dragons

 Lady Barbrey Dustin gives grey colts to Big Walder and Little Walder when they join Ramsay in searching for missing Freys near Barrowtown.
 Big Walder is disturbed serving Ramsay and is also apprehensive when he sees Little Walder become more and more like Ramsay.
-Big Walder takes no part in his cousin's games or cruelties.
+Big Walder rarely takes part in his cousin's games or cruelties.

 After Little Walder is found murdered and frozen in a snowbank near the First Keep, a blood-spattered Big Walder accompanies Ser Hosteen Frey and his soldiers when they enter the Great Hall of Winterfell.
 Big Walder claims that before his death Little Walder was searching for a White Harbor man who owed him silver from a dice game Little Walder won.